 Of her ethnicity, Alanna says: “The average American who has not spent a lot of time… in Latin American countries… they don’t know there was a giant influx of Europeans that went through those countries… We even had Jews who settled in Argentina and Cuba.
 It’s really funny that when anyone thinks Mexican or Puerto Rican, they immediately think…” to which her interviewer cut in and said, “They think we all look like Jennifer Lopez.”

-And they both laughed at the misconception since not everyone in Latin America is of mixed blood.
+And they both laughed at the misconception since Alanna is of European descent.

 She was part of the animated movie Coco, which revolves around Mexican traditions.
 She voiced the character Mama Imelda.

 Of that movie, Alana shares it is “One of the most magnificent things ever.
 First of all, it’s my cultura, I’m Mexican and Puerto Rican… And… the creators went to live in Mexico for about a month to really find all of the intricacies of the culture… I basically dedicated a character to all the aunts and uncles with whom I grew up.
 My Tia Flora being the most important.
 She had a very thick Mexican accent, I thought: ‘Oh!
 That’s what I’ll do, I’ll do my Tia Flora.‘”

 15. Natalia Livingston

 And the soap opera star is half-Mexican too.

 Her mom, Martha Echavarria was born in Mexico City.
 But fatefully, she grew up in Guadalajara, which is another city in Mexico.